fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/extensions.md

 - The EUROCONTROL Network Manager is able to exchange structured IFPS errors to serve as FF-ICE Filing Status explanations.
 This error information is specific to the EUROCONTROL Network Manager and exemplifies what could be modelled as part of a EUROCONTROL extension to the FF-ICE Message data structures provided by the FF-ICE Application.

-## What is a valid use of an extension?
+## What is a Valid Use of an Extension?

 A number of rules are established in order to ensure that extensions are not developed as a replacement of FIXM Core or a subset thereof.